mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Streetlights have been out for a long time and the allocated attendance from NGED must has elapsed by now, 29th October :- [8353470](https://www.fixmystreet.com/report/8353470)
+- Raised cracked uneven path, 29th October :- [8353288](https://www.fixmystreet.com/report/8353288)
 - Along the new cycle path, there are multiple pockets of gravel and debris.
 From West Approach Drive up to the race course needs regular sweeping, 29th October :- [8353235](https://www.fixmystreet.com/report/8353235)
 - Several very deep potholes in Dog Lane - getting worse and dangerous for bikes, horses cars and pedestrians.ane to t, 29th October :- [8353119](https://www.fixmystreet.com/report/8353119)
 - TMC - Defects - Other FW6  Surface problem, 29th October :- [8353121](https://www.fixmystreet.com/report/8353121)